OSHWL/candidates/README.md

 - uniformity

-**all the documents's source files should be submitted into folder *SOURCE*** for anyone to meddle with
+**all the documents's source files should be submitted into folder *SOURCE*,** for anyone to meddle with